anukhatri41/CSCE482_Resol/Notebooks/Grant_Tugwell.md

  I was trying to get us to be able to purchase something, which I was able to do through Orca's API.
 Our next step is to try to do it through Solana instructions.

  I will continue working on this more this weekend.

+ <h4>3/6/22</h4>

+Today, we met up and began working on our swapping program.
+We were able to contrust a transaction and send it through solana using the orca exchange!

+This is super exciting for us, we have been trying to get this to work for the longest time.
+From here, we want to try to find one more exchange we can do a transaction with.
+Currently we have been trying to use Jupiter, but we are having getting it to do a transaction with anything that isn't USDC to USDT.

+ <h4>3/7/22</h4>

+ Today, we continued working with Jupiter, and we are having trouble verifying transactions right now because apparently, according to Jupiter at least, the Solana network is experiencing some issues at the moment.
+We will continue to work on this later.

+ On the bright side, now that we have orca working with the Solana commands instead of just through their API, we are now trying to figure out how to replicate a similar transaction through any other exchange.

+ Once we get that working, we believe it will be pretty straight forward to connect with our monitoring program that Veronica has been working on.

+ Moving forward the main things we need are to be able to do a transaction with one more exchange, integrate our price monitoring and client side programs, and then we have our MVP.
+Exciting!